SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-mockup-your-api/rule.md

 Rather than waiting for the backend to be complete, the APIs can be agreed on up front.
 Tools like Azure API Management then allow you to mock up the APIs with sample data, allowing the front end development to commence much sooner.

-This can result in valuable feedback on the API and backend functionality much earlier in your development lifecycle.
-The key benefit is being able to present the frontend to stakeholders for feedback really early.
+The key benefit of using mocked APIs is being able to present the frontend to stakeholders for feedback really early.

 Watch Adam Cogan and William Liebenberg discuss the benefits.